Equestrian statue at the Heldenplatz

 • Provide quiet areas where people can retreat as needed (to rest, for religious purposes, etc.).

-• Offer contactless registration to give people an additional option when checking in.
+• Offer contactless registration to give people an additional option when checking in and consider different communication preferences and needs in general.

-• Provide registration desks and tables low enough for people in wheelchairs or of short stature to communicate at eye-level.
+• Provide a wheelchair-friendly event layout with clear pathways and accessible seating options, including aspects such as registration desks and tables low enough for people in wheelchairs or of short stature to communicate at eye-level.

-• Use colors carefully, e.g. write the color on badges when using color codes.
+• Use colors and contrasts carefully, e.g. write the color on badges when using color codes.

 • If you are not sure which services attendees will need, ask them directly (e.g. during registration).